 - Once you get the sense of the roll, start from low jumps, moving progressively higher.

 As the name suggests, quadrupedal means moving on your four feet (2 hands and 2 feet). it might make you look funny at first, but you will have to mimic how a monkey moves and practice it going forward and backward as well.

-You should practice it for a week, and then you would be able to move in any directions and even turn quickly.
+You should practice it for a week, and then you would be able to move in any direction and even turn quickly.

 #9.
 Learn Parkour Turn Vault

-If you are serious in learning parkour for whatever reason, turn vault will help you perform free-running safely.
+If you are serious about learning parkour for whatever reason, turn vault will help you perform free-running safely.
 Beginners use it all the time to pass over rails.

 It is a prerequisite to the palm spin move as well, which I will cover in the Advance Parkour.
 So, if you want to progress as parkour, you need to master this Turn Vault.